cezarypiatek/cezarypiatek.github.io/src/content/post/why-i-dont-use-automapper/index.md

 **UPDATE 2021-04-08:** The best option to avoid all those problems is writing mapping code explicitly.
 However, this is very boring and tedious job.
 To solve that problem I created a Visual Studio plugin which is able to scaffold mapping code in design time.
 You can download it directly from the Visual Studio Marketplace using this link <a data-gtag="marketplaceArticle1" href="https://marketplace.visualstudio.com/items?itemName=54748ff9-45fc-43c2-8ec5-cf7912bc3b84.mappinggenerator">MappingGenerator</a>

 ![](https://github.com/cezarypiatek/MappingGenerator/raw/master/doc/pure_mapping_method_newone.gif)

+**UPDATE 2021-06-03:** MappningGenerator project was converted into a commercial product.
+You can get more info on the product landing page <a data-gtag="ProductPageArticle1" href="https://www.mappinggenerator.net/">www.mappinggenerator.net</a>